Lemon Chickpea Orzo Soup (Vegan Avgolemono)

 Serving Suggestions

-You can also pair it with a simple leafy green salad with Creamy Ranch Hemp Dressing, Vegan Ranch or Healthy Flax + Evo Balsamic Vinaigrette.
-It would also be nice with this Green Salad + Lemon Tahini Dressing (maybe minus the chickpeas since there is plenty in the soup).
+Fresh salad pairings: We love to balance the richness with a simple leafy green salad paired with our Creamy Ranch Hemp Dressing, Vegan Ranch or Healthy Flax + Evo Balsamic Vinaigrette.
+It would also be nice with this Green Salad + Lemon Tahini Dressing (maybe minus the chickpeas since there is plenty in the soup!).

 More Easy Soup Recipes!